nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Short form: `up <index>`

-"Un-marks" the project at the specified index, indicating that it is not done.
+"Un-marks" the project at the specified index of the **currently visible** project list, indicating that it is not done.

 Notes:
 * The index refers to the index number shown in the displayed list of projects.
 * The index **must be a positive integer** 1, 2, 3, …​
+* If used when a subset of projects is visible (e.g. due to a previous `find-project` command), the index provided is based on the currently displayed subset only.

 Examples:
-* `list-project` followed by `unmark 2` indcates that the 2nd project in the list of projects is not done.
+* `list-project` followed by `unmark 2` indicates that the 2nd project in the list of projects is not done.

 ### Clearing the project list
 #### Format: `clear-project`